flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/userDefinedDynamics.rst

 Some of the parameters are dicussed in more detail here:

-1. **dynamicsName**: This is an arbitrary name selected by the user for the dynamics.
+1. **dynamicsName**: This is a name selected by the user for the dynamics.
 The results of each user-defined dynamics are saved to *udd_dynamicsName_v2.csv*.

 2. **constants**: This includes a list of all the constants related to this dynamics.
 These constants will be used in the equations for :code:`updateLaw` and :code:`inputLaw`.
 In the above-mentioned example, :code:`CLTarget`, :code:`Kp`, and :code:`Ki` are the target value of the lift coefficient, the proportional gain of the controller, and the integral gain of the controller, respectively.